ReginaGitHub/Balipay/README.md

 Introducing Balipay, the World's Best Bank!

-This application was built to showcase phishing scam using keylogger.
+This application was built to demonstrate phishing scam using keylogger in one of my project.